 Every year, the Canadian Prime Minister reads a television message and sends Lunar New Year greetings to each Asian community in many languages: Vietnamese, Chinese, Korean...

 Since the beginning of December, people have been excitedly shopping for plants, cleaning and decorating their houses.
-The flower market here is not as rich as in Vietnam but still has enough apricot, peach, kumquat, orchids...
+The flower market here is not as rich as in Vietnam, but there are still enough apricot, peach, kumquat, orchids...

-In supermarkets, from the beginning of January, bowls, decorative lights, parallel sentences, lucky money envelopes and other red Tet decorations are displayed in the most central sections.
-Many traditional Asian families also worship the Kitchen Gods and after December 23, agencies, offices, neighbors and relatives start to spend time giving Tet gifts.
+In supermarkets, from the beginning of January, dishes, decorative lights, parallel sentences, lucky money envelopes and other red Tet decorations are displayed in the most central sections.
+Many traditional Asian families also worship the Kitchen Gods and from the 23rd of December, agencies, offices, neighbors and relatives begin to spend time giving Tet gifts.

 Canadian friends and overseas Vietnamese often have the custom of sending each other boxes of tangerines and grapefruits because they believe that these fruits bring happiness, prosperity and luck in the new year.
 In particular, the green-skinned pink grapefruit from Vietnam always has a very important meaning during the Lunar New Year, with the meaning of a new year of family reunion, peace and happiness.